imac9999/lancache/README.md

 OS: Debian 9.4 amd64 (Stretch)

 ## Short Changelog
+* 03-14-2018 imac
-* 03-14-2018 - Minor changes in Readme.md to provide a more hassle free installation.
+	* Minor changes in Readme.md to provide a more hassle free installation.
 * 6-30-2017 saambd
     * Added missing } on line 56 of Microsoft conf
 * 8-03-2017 bn_